rileydakota/nku-cyber-2021-iac-security/README.md

 ## Finding Misconfigurations Before Deployment

 In our Demo Architecture - we are using [Checkov](https://github.com/bridgecrewio/checkov) via a [GitHub action](https://github.com/bridgecrewio/checkov-action) to check our Terraform templates for security issues/misconfigurations before deployment.
 Checkov is an Open Source Static Code Analyis tool designed specifically for Infrastructure-As-Code.
 It comes packed with a large amount of rules, support for several variants of IaC (Terraform, Cloudformation, K8s, Dockerfiles, Serverless Framework, and ARM templates).
-In addition, it also supports custom checks via Python or a specialied graph language for finding correlations between resources.
+In addition, it also supports custom checks via Python or a specialized graph language for finding correlations between resources.

 IaC SAST is great at catching common issues such as:
 - World accessible security groups